 - Not Urgent but Important

 Support your client to note down their tasks.
 Immediately, they'll be able to see at a glance where they should be placing their attention and time.

 It’s also reassuring for people to realise that some of the things they've been worrying about may fall into the ‘not urgent and not important’ category - try directing their attention to this.

 .
 Tasks in this grid can probably be forgotten about and taken off their list for the time being.
 (Maybe not completely turning the taps off, but at least slowing the flow of water to a more manageable level!)

 1. The 10 Second Pause

-The '10 second pause' is a technique that can be easily taught and used anywhere multiple times a day to allow you to reset your mind and not become overwhelmed.
-Here's how to do it:
+The '10 second pause' is a technique that you can easily teach.
+It can be used anywhere multiple times a day to allow people to reset your minds and not become overwhelmed.

 - Put both feet flat on the floor and sit up straight